Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       hence the ingest between FFMPEG and the origin server may implement both interfaces simultaneously.

       To receive the stream as a CMAF ingest for re-packaging at the origin the following steps can be applied.
+	  This is the case where interface 1 and interface 2 are used interchangeably, hence the live encoder can either ingest to an origin that supports interface 2 with CMAF formatting, including the requirements from interface 1.

       1. Ignore the DASH Manifest
       2. Ignore the segment names, only look at the relative path to identify the stream names